Electrical-Extrusion/sprint-4/Objective 2 - Packets and Routing.md

 *Need to make a Lambda graphic*

 ## We Do
 This video and the next one in the series visually break down how TCP transmission works.
-Not sure exactly how to turn this into a we do (other than *another* whiteboarding activity) but I think it is useful to see.
+Not sure exactly how to turn this into a we do (other than *another* whiteboarding activity) but I think something like this is useful to walk through.
 [https://www.youtube.com/watch?v=4IMc3CaMhyY&list=PLowKtXNTBypH19whXTVoG3oKSuOcw_XeW&index=13&t=0s](https://www.youtube.com/watch?v=4IMc3CaMhyY&list=PLowKtXNTBypH19whXTVoG3oKSuOcw_XeW&index=13&t=0s)